Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 | Toggle TS Aimbot         | Crouch + D-pad Up           |
 | Spawn Trickshot Platform | Crouch + D-pad Left         |

-Some quick binds only work when the related feature is enabled from the menu first.
+All quick binds should be enabled by default, however most are toggelable within the menu if you want them turned OFF.

 ### Controller Notes